-The Black Widow Drum Web Anchoring Mat is perfect for touring, since it leaves such a small footprint.
+The Black Widow Drum Web Anchoring Mat is perfect for touring since it leaves such a small footprint.
 The rug includes a patented system with self-adhesive Velcro security strips.
-With this rug, your aren’t supposed to move, as your throne is anchored under the rug.
+With this rug, you aren’t supposed to move, as your throne is anchored under the rug.

 The drum mat is made from a military-grade nylon material, making it very tough and easy to clean.
 No more beer stains on your old drum rug.
 The Black Widow drum web will work fine with acoustic drum kits, electronic drum sets, practice kits, and even percussion kits.
 It’s not the type of drum, rather the velcro system that makes it work.

 Upon opening the box, you’ll see a nice case that holds your drum mat.
 It’s not very big in size and is very portable.
 The Black Widow drum rug does include velcro as well as marking strips that help you set up the same way at every gig.
 The velcro strips will attach to the bottom of your bass drum pedals, hi hat pedal, and any other accessory pedals you may use.

 I was a little skeptical because I have used velcro on tons of applications and I know that it’s not always perfect.
 Things move around and it doesn’t always hold the best.
 I wanted to make sure our kit didn’t move at all with this mat, so we had to be thorough in testing.